nf-osi/nf-metadata-dictionary/tests/README.md

 - Test VALIDATION of manifests against templates
 - Test SUBMISSION of manifests

-Tests are pretty self-contained (don't depend on output from other tests) and should be run in their respective directory.
+Tests are *mostly* self-contained (don't depend on output from other tests) and should be run in their respective directory.
-Details are in the following dedicated sections.
+Exceptions and details are noted in the following dedicated sections.

 ### Test suite